 Scientists Invented an Entirely New Way to Refrigerate

 Say hello to ionocaloric cooling.
-It’s a new way to lower temperatures with the potential to replace existing methods of chilling things with a process that is safer and better for the planet.
-Typic…
+It is a new method for lowering temperatures, holding the potential to fundamentally replace existing cooling mechanisms with a process that is inherently safer, significantly more energy efficient, and better for the planet.

 Background and Context